 Challenge

-UC Davis boasts over 800+ student organizations, yet over 90% of students struggle to discover clubs that suit their interests.
+UC Davis boasts over 800+ student organizations, yet 90%+ of students struggle to discover clubs that suit their interests.

-The project had already begun under a previous team, and I inherited their initial designs as I collaborated with Clubly's new Fall 2023 team.
+The project had already begun under a previous team, + I inherited their initial designs as I collaborated with Clubly's new Fall 2023 team.

 Results